xor-ranavikrant/Readme/Ignite Lab.md

 ![abcdefgh](media/images/image3136.png)

 Here the model gets deployed to Azure ML Endpoint.
-It can be consumed further for predicting the sale.
+It can be consumed further for predicting the sales.

 12. **Point** to cmd 133 to see sales forecast using store data after campaign